damian-lis/portfolio-website/README.md

 <br/>

-### 2. Description of creating an instance of the DescriptionArrange object
+<h3 id="descriptionarrange-instance">2.
+Description of creating an instance of the DescriptionArrange object</h3>

 To understand the process that is responsible for creating descriptions, I will use the example of descriptions on the home site.